Overview of Louisiana Medicaid Community Choices Waiver

 Before You Apply

 Prior to submitting an application for the Community Choices Waiver, applicants need to ensure they meet the eligibility criteria.
 Applying when over the income and / or asset limit(s) will be cause for denial of benefits.
-The American Council on Aging offers a free Medicaid Eligibility Test to determine if one might meet Medicaid’s eligibility criteria.
-Take the Medicaid Eligibility Test.
+The American Council on Aging offers a Medicaid Eligibility Test to determine if one might meet Medicaid’s eligibility criteria.

 As part of the application process, applicants will need to gather documentation for submission.
-Examples include copies of Social Security and Medicare cards, bank statements up to 60-months prior to application, proof of income, and copies of life insurance policies, property deeds, and pre-need burial contracts.
-Unfortunately, a common reason applications are held up is required documentation is missing or not submitted in a timely manner.
+Examples include copies of Social Security cards, Medicare cards, life insurance policies, property deeds, pre-need burial contracts, bank statements up to 60-months prior to application, and proof of income.
+A common reason applications are held up is required documentation is missing or not submitted in a timely manner.

-The Community Choices Waiver is approved for a maximum of approximately 5,305 beneficiaries each year.
-Currently, a waiting list exists, which dates back to January of 2023.
+The Community Choices Waiver is approved for a maximum of approximately 7,908 beneficiaries each year.
+A waiting list exists.
 It is formally called the Community Choices Waiver Request for Services Registry.
 An applicant’s access to a participant slot is based on priority, which is given in the following order: Persons with a referral from protective services who would otherwise require nursing home placement due to abuse or neglect, persons with a diagnosis of Amyotrophic Lateral Sclerosis (Lou Gehrig’s disease), persons who are living in State of Louisiana Permanent Supportive Housing, persons in Medicaid-funded nursing homes, persons who are not currently receiving Medicaid-funded long-term care services, and all other persons by request date.
 Additionally, there are up to 300 slots reserved for persons who require expedited CCW services under specific circumstances.

 Application Process